EliotKhachi/publicZk/202305122120/README.md

 # Logic Gates

-A logic gate is a circuit that takes inputs and generates an output.
+A logic gate is a circuit that takes input signals as HIGH or LOW and generates HIGH or LOW output.

-The inputs and outputs are either HIGH or LOW.
 [HIGH and LOW Voltages](../202305121857)

-## Types
-The types of logic gates are the same as the types of logic operators.
+See [Logic Operators](../202305122125) for different types of logic gates.

 ## Tags